fffelix-huang/CP-stuff/README.md

 ## :information_source: Steps to render codebook.pdf

 1. Add files/directories to be rendered in `includes.txt`.
 (Indentation isn't necessary)
 2. Call `python3 TEXexporter.py Codebook` in command line.
-(Change `Codebook` to your code directory)
+(Change `Codebook` to your code directory) This will output the result to `main.tex`
-3. Paste the result in main.tex to overleaf, and download the rendered PDF file.
+3. Paste the result in `main.tex` to overleaf, and download the rendered PDF file.

 ## :warning: Hints/Warnings